 Moving clockwise again in the parish project, we go from St James to Trelawny.
 When I first thought about doing a post on what I’ve learned in Trelawny a feeling of dread came over me because off the top of my head I couldn’t remember anything I’ve done there.
 But as luck would have it all I had to do was search it on my own friggin blog to figure it out!
-Apparently I, along with a lot of other people who read this blog forget there’s actually four years of history on it, and a search bar at the top of the page.
+Apparently I, along with a lot of other people who read this blog, forget there is years of history on it, and a search bar at the top of the page.
 There’s actually a LOT of things I’ve done and learned in this parish!

 What I’ve Learned in Trelawny